 When shopping for a new HPWH, choosing the right size for your home is important.
 If you get a unit that’s too small, it won’t be able to keep up with your hot water needs.
 On the other hand, getting a team that’s too large will be a waste of energy (and money).
 These tips will help you get the most out of your heat pump water heater.
 Additionally, it’ll help to prolong the lifespan of your unit.

-If you have any questions or need assistance choosing the right HPWH for your home, please get in touch with us.
+If you have any questions or need assistance choosing the right HPWH for your home, please contact us.
 We’d be more than happy to help!